alpha-ibrahim/walkthru2/README.md

 # walkthru2

+## Introduction

-Sample repo for workthru 2 of fast.ai course
+This is a sSample repo for workthru 2 of fast.ai course